zyddnys/manga-image-translator/README.md

-                                             inpainted images, plus copies of the original for reference --font-path FONT_PATH                        Path to font file --gimp-font FONT_FAMILY                      Font family to use for gimp rendering.
+                                             inpainted images, plus copies of the original for reference --font-path FONT_PATH                        Path to font file --gimp-font GIMP_FONT                        Font family to use for gimp rendering.
 --host HOST                                  Used by web module to decide which host to attach to --port PORT                                  Used by web module to decide which port to attach to --nonce NONCE                                Used by web module as secret for securing internal web